Walang Hanggan (2012 TV series): Marketing

 The first full-length trailer was released on December 17, 2011, via the drama-anthology Maalaala Mo Kaya.

 From January 9 to 13, 2012, the cast members of the series appeared via the morning talk show Kris TV where they promoted the series.
 First to make an appearance were Richard Gomez and Dawn Zulueta, followed by the artists of the Walang Hanggan: The Official Soundtrack album.
 On January 11, Julia Montes, Melissa Ricks, Joem Bascon and Paulo Avelino promoted their latest drama.
 This was followed by a guest appearance of Helen Gamboa and Susan Roces on January 12.
 By January 13, Coco Martin, the series' lead actor who coincidentally is the talk show's most requested guest, gave a special appearance.

 Gomez once again promoted the series by guesting in the noontime variety show Happy Yipee Yehey! on January 14, the same day of the series' advanced special screening held at SM Megamall, the screening was attended by many acclaimed artists and critics namely Gomez' wife Lucy Torres with Kris Aquino, Vice Ganda and Liz Uy.
 Also present in the said screening was My Binondo Girl's Richard Yap, Zulueta's husband Cong.
 Anton Lagdameo, and Garrie Concepcion.

-On January 15, the cast visited at SM North Skydome for a Grand Fans Day and for the release of the series' original soundtrack, they also guested in the musical variety show ASAP, followed by another appearance of Gomez in the late-night talk show Gandang Gabi, Vice! while Paulo Avelino guested in The Buzz.

-After its successful premiere and the viewer's warm support, the cast launched Pagmamahalang Walang Hanggan: The Nationwide Mall Tour.
-In February 5, the cast visited SM City Lucena followed by an appearance in February 12 at SM City Pampanga.
-In February 18, the cast continued their appreciation stopping at Gaisano Capital Mall in Mactan, Cebu City.
-In February 25, Coco Martin visited Koronadal, General Santos City as well as being part of the Fun Feb Night concert with Jed Madela and Juris to promote the drama.
-In March 3, Martin, Ricks, Avelino, Bascon and Montes stopped by at Panagbenga Festival in Baguio.
-The cast continued the tour in Gaisano Mall of Davao Atrium in March 17 and was followed by a tour at Panaad Stadium Bacolod City in April 14.

 A thanksgiving concert entitled "Walang Hanggang Pasasalamat" was staged on October 21, 2012, at the Araneta Coliseum.
 The said concert was also broadcast live on the same date on ABS-CBN's Sunday Best.
 The concert coincided with the show's final week on the air.